 Zebras (subgenus Hippotigris) are well-known for their distinctive stripes.
 They are members of the group Equus, which contains horses and asses.

-There are three living species of Zebra: the Grevy’s zebra (Equus grevyi), the plains zebra (Equus quagga), and the mountain zebra (Equus zebra).
+There are three living species of Zebra: the plains zebra (Equus quagga), the grevy’s zebra (Equus grevyi), and the mountain zebra (Equus zebra).
 Each species has unique stripes.

 Zebra Facts Overview

 |Habitat:||Grasslands, woodlands, savannahs, and mountainous areas.|

 |Size:||110 – 160cm at the shoulder, and 7-10ft in body length|

 |Weight:||Grevy’s zebra: 350-450kg, the plain zebra: 175-385kg, and the mountain zebra: 200-430kg.|